 I didn’t really love the idea of light strips at first.
 Peeling and sticking lights on the underside of our cabinets seemed a little cheap to me.
 It felt like a temporary solution.
-I later realized there were other mounting options; that made me feel better about this.
+I later realized there were other mounting options, which made me feel better about this solution.

 I also didn’t like how in some pictures designed to show off the LED light strips used as under cabinet lighting, you could see all these tiny little dots reflected in the kitchen counter.
 It looked like hundreds of tiny little spot lights shining on the countertop instead of a more diffused and consistent look.
 Fortunately, I found a solution for this as well!

 The main reason we went with the LED light strip option is that it’s infinitely customizable.
 The light strips run on a low voltage system (just like our landscape lighting).